Last reviewed on 18 June 2021

 Matt Haig, author and mental health campaigner

 Do you feel like all the days are blurring and that you’re stuck?
-As we come to terms with another lockdown, it can be hard to stay upbeat.
-The pressures of work and home schooling combined with concerns about your family’s health and finances might feel quite overwhelming.
+As some COVID-19 restrictions remain in place, it can be hard to stay upbeat.
+Concerns about work, your family’s health and your finances might feel quite overwhelming.
 If your community has suffered the impact of COVID-19 more than others, you might feel angry and upset.
 On top of all this, you might be missing loved ones, finding it difficult not having your usual daily routine and wondering when life might get back to some kind of normal.

 This Groundhog Day feeling (the sense that you’re re-living the same day over and over and feel trapped) can be frightening so it’s more important than ever to recognise that things are changing.
-A huge amount of progress was made in 2020 and there is now a pathway out of the pandemic.
+A huge amount of progress has been made over the last 12 months and there is now a pathway out of the pandemic.
 Scientists have a better understanding of how COVID-19 is transmitted, testing facilities are in place and there are now tried-and-tested treatments for the disease.
-Most importantly, the NHS has embarked on the UK’s largest ever mass vaccination programme, which will offer every adult in the country the coronavirus vaccine by the autumn.
+Most importantly, the rollout of vaccines is going well – more than 40 million people in the UK had received their first dose by mid-June.

-Although you might be fed up of staying at home and finding it really tough to follow the official guidance right now, please stick with it.
-You’re doing something extremely important – protecting yourself, your family, your community and the NHS.
-As we head towards spring, the light at the end of the tunnel should get brighter.
+Although you might be finding it really tough to follow the official guidance after all these months, please stick with it.
+You’re doing something extremely important – protecting yourself, your family, your community and the NHS and helping to make the light at the end of the tunnel brighter.
+You can check the latest guidance on things like social distancing and face coverings on the UK Government website.

 In the Groundhog Day film, Bill Murray’s character initially fights against what’s happening to him.
 It’s only when he realises that if he reacts differently – with kindness, generosity and a focus on learning new skills – the outcome will be better.
 To help you feel less frustrated and more hopeful at this time, Good Thinking and Thrive LDN have put together these tips.
 Whether lockdown is making you feel anxious, irritable, lonely, bored or just a bit meh, we’re here to help.

-It’s frustrating not being able to see friends and family in person but there are lots of other ways to stay in touch.
+As there are still rules in place about households mixing, it might be frustrating not being able to see all your friends and family but there are lots of ways to stay in touch if you can't meet up in person.
 Call them.
 Text them.
 Chat to them on video.
 You might even like to arrange some virtual activities you could do together – like a film night, a fitness workout or a games evening.
-Staying connected (even if it’s not face-to-face) can improve your sense of belonging and enables you to give and receive emotional support.
+As lockdown restrictions ease further, you should be able to meet up with your loved ones more easily.
+Staying connected (either face-to-face or remotely) can improve your sense of belonging and enables you to give and receive emotional support.

 If you’d like to speak to other people who might be feeling the same way as you, why not join an online community, such as Family Lives or The Student Room.
 If you’re feeling anxious or lonely, there are lots of charity helplines available, including Shout and The Silver Line.
 If you’d like to help others, why not check on your neighbours, support a local charity or sign up to be an NHS Volunteer Responder.
 Giving back to other people is not only good for them but also for you – it gives you purpose and can increase your self-esteem.